temujin9/temujin9.github.io/resume.md

 Helping teams adopt, take advantage of, and develop enterprise-class open-source architecture.

 ## Relevant Skills
 * ***General:*** Decades of professional experience in information technology.
 Comfortable with many positions, from project manager to sole developer.
-Quick study and capable researcher, self-trained in all computer skills.
+Quick study and capable researcher, self-trained in all significant skills.
 Heavy emphasis on test-driven design, repeatable infrastructure, and other agile development and architecture practices.
 Experienced at debugging, both personal code and existing systems.
 Strong preferences for low cost, open source, and inter-operable solutions.
 Solid writing and copy-editing skills, including technical and policy writing.

+* ***Leadership:*** Focused on soft, goal-driven leadership, experienced with leading both from the ranks and from positions of authority.
+Good at identifying and nurturing talent in fellow professionals.
+Comfortable with building consensus across diverse business functions.
+Familiar with a variety of business failure modes and potential remedies.

 * ***Software Development:*** Primary focus in system automation, including customization and extension of many popular open-source packages.
 Strong skills in functional and object-oriented programming across many diverse languages.
 Comfortable with most layers of common development stacks, with a preference for deep system integration.